dlanc72/radar_v5/README.md

 Weather Radar displayed on a Waveshare epd7in3e eink display using a Raspberry Pi Zero WH.
 Pulls the map from Geoapify (with free API key) and weather radar from NOAA.
 Allows for adjustable lat/long/zoom, and weather is displayed in color depending on severity.
-Currently set to sleep the display between refreshes, but you can remove that if the refresh time is bothersome (about 15 secs).

 I have this running every 10 minutes via cron.